david-garza/kickstarter-analysis/README.md

 4. The chance for success is greater than failure or canceling.

 - What can you conclude about the Outcomes based on Goals?
-1. Then general trend as goal increases is chance of success decreases.
-To have a channce of 50% or greater for success, goals should be $1,500 or less.
+1. Then general trend as goal increases, is chance of success decreases.
+To have a chance of 50% or greater for success, goals should be $1,500 or less.

 - What are some limitations of this dataset?